wistia/wistia-open-docs/_posts/exporting-guide.md

 ---

+## Garageband

+To export your video + audio track/score from Garageband, start by clicking on the Share option and selecting "Export movie to disk."

+You will then be prompted with a dropdown menu for Video Settings.
+Select "Expert Setting" and click the export button (this will let you customize the video for optimal uploading into Wistia).
+The video will begin to export, and another menu will then pop up on your screen.
+Here, make sure you select "Movie to MPEG-4" under the Export menu and "Default Settings" under the Use menu.
+After this, click on the "Options" button to the right to enter some custom quality settings.
+Here's a screenshot of our recommended settings:

+{% post_image hashed_id: '29ce51ada909d468e784451e7cbe81b779814502', class: 'align-center', width: 580 %}

+Your video will be saved to your computer as an mp4 file that you can easily upload into your Wistia account.

 ## iMovie

 To export your iMovie video project, select the project you wish to export from the iMovie Project Library and choose Share &gt; Export Movie.